metaplex-foundation/developer-hub/src/pages/token-metadata/mint.md

 - **Authority**: The authority that can authorize this instruction.
 For Non-Fungible assets, this is the update authority of the **Metadata** account, otherwise, this refers to the **Mint Authority** of the Mint account.
 - **Token Owner**: The address of the wallet to receive the token(s).
 - **Amount**: The number of tokens to mint.
 For Non-Fungible assets, this may only be 1.
-- **Token Standard**: The Token Standard of the asset.
-Here again, the program does not require this argument but our SDKs do so they can provide adequate default values for most of the other parameters.
+- **Token Standard**: The Token Standard of the asset (**required for our JavaScript SDK**).
+The program does not require this argument but our SDK do so they can provide adequate default values for most of the other parameters.

 {% dialect-switcher title="Mint Tokens" %}
 {% dialect title="JavaScript" id="js" %}